 Risk-based planning.
-Unlike static or controlled environments 0 where global path planning approaches are suitable, dealing with highly dynamic and uncertain environments requires to integrate the notion of risk (risk of collision, risk of disturbance).
-This risk can be computed by methods proposed in the section 3.2.2.
+Unlike static or controlled environments $^{0}$ where global path planning approaches are suitable, dealing with highly dynamic and uncertain environments requires to integrate the notion of risk (risk of collision, risk of disturbance).
+This risk can be computed by methods proposed in the section 3.2.4.
 Then, we examine how motion planning approaches can integrate this risk in the generation and selection of the paths.
 An algorithm called RiskRRT was proposed in the eMotion team.
 This algorithm plans goal oriented trajectories that minimize the risk estimated at each instant.
-It fits environments that are highly dynamic and adapts to a representation of uncertainty [90] (see Figure 3 .a for illustration).
-Now, we aim to extend this principle to be adapted to various risk evaluation methods (proposed in 3.2) and various situation (highways, urban environments, even in dense traffic or in crowds).
+It fits environments that are highly dynamic and adapts to a representation of uncertainty [81] (see Figure 4 .a for illustration).
+Now, we aim to extend this principle to be adapted to various risk evaluation methods (proposed in 3.2.) and various situation (highways, urban environments, even in dense traffic or in crowds).

 Sharing the physical space with humans.
 Robots are expected to share their physical space with humans.
 Hence, robots need to take into account the presence of humans and to behave in a socially acceptable way.
 Their trajectories must be safe but also predictable, that is why they must follow social conventions, respecting proximity constraints, avoiding people interacting or joining a group engaged in conversation without disturbing.
-For this purpose, we proposed earlier to integrate some knowledge from the psychology domain (i.e. proxemics theory), see figure 3 .b.
-We aim now to integrate semantic knowledge 0 and psychosocial theories of human behavior 00 in the navigation framework we have developed for a few years (i.e. the Risk-based navigation algorithms [48], [90], [97]).
-These concepts were tested on our automated wheelchair (see figure 3 .c) but they have and will be adapted to autonomous cars, telepresence robots and companion robots.
-This work is currently supported by the ANR Valet, the TENSIVE project and the Associated team Sampen (with Iceira Lab, Taipei).
+For this purpose, we proposed earlier to integrate some knowledge from the psychology domain (i.e. proxemics theory), see figure 4 .b.
+We aim now to integrate semantic knowledge and psychosocial theories of human behavior in the navigation framework we have developed for a few years (i.e. the Risk-based navigation algorithms [51], [81], [85]).
+These concepts were tested on our automated wheelchair (see figure 4 .c) but they have and will be adapted to autonomous cars, telepresence robots and companion robots.
+This work is currently supported by the ANR Valet, the ANR Hianic and the TENSIVE project.

-0known environment without uncertainty
+&lt;sup>0known environment without uncertainty

-0B.
+&lt;sup>0B.
 Kuipers, The Spatial Semantic Hierarchy, Artificial Intelligence, Volume 119, Issues 1-2, May 2000, Pages 191-233

-0Gibson, J. (1977).
+&lt;sup>0Gibson, J. (1977).
 The theory of affordances, in Perceiving, Acting, and Knowing.
 Towards an Ecological Psychology.
 Number eds Shaw R., Bransford J. Hoboken,NJ: John Wiley & Sons Inc.

-0Hall, E. (1966).
+&lt;sup>0Hall, E. (1966).
 The hidden dimension.
 Doubleday Anchor Books.

 Mapping human flows.
 We investigate the problem of modeling recurring human displacements to improve robots navigation in such dense populated environments.
-It has been shown that such recurring behaviours can be mapped from spatial-temporal observations, as in [95].
+It has been shown that such recurring behaviors can be mapped from spatial-temporal observations, as in [83].
 In this context we address the problem of mapping human flows from robot(s) perception.
-We started to propose counting-based mapping models [30] that contain motion probabilities in the grid cells.
-Then such a grid can be exploited to define path-planning functions (eg. A based) that take into account the probability to encounter humans in opposite direction.
-We also aim at demonstrating the efficiency of the approach whith real robots evolving in dense human-populated environments.
+We started to propose counting-based mapping models [78] that contain motion probabilities in the grid cells (statistical learning).
+Then such a grid can be exploited to define new cost-function exploited by path-planning algorithms (eg. A\) that take into account the probability to encounter humans in opposite direction.
+We also aim at demonstrating the efficiency of the approach with real robots evolving in dense human-populated environments.